 Unfortunately, the air-conditioning unit was not as quiet as everyone had hoped, and the noise frequently kept the couple up at night, causing considerable stress and anxiety for both of them.
 Despite repeated requests by the couple to relocate the device to another area of the home, the neighbours refused to comply.
 The noisy neighbours even set up a surveillance camera focused on the couple’s home, out of fear that the couple might try to vandalize the air-conditioning unit.

-So, before taking your neighbour to court over the noise, exhaust all your other remedies first.
+So, before taking your noisy neighbour to court, exhaust all your other remedies first.
 Try talking to your neighbour.
 Mention to him that his Sunday night dance parties are bothering you, because he might not even realize it.
 You also have the option to complain to your city’s bylaw enforcement officer, strata council or even the local police.

 Just don’t suffer in silence – the world recently added its seventh billionth citizen, and who knows, they might be moving into a house near you.